symphoniacloud/cicada/docs/SettingUpCicada.md

 #### 3 - Certificate

-You **must** have an AWS Certificate Manager Certificate in same AWS account as you are deploying Cicada to.
+You **must** have an AWS Certificate Manager Certificate in the same AWS account as you are deploying Cicada to.
 This certificate must cover your full custom domain name.

 #### Example